 - Information about our plan.
 This includes, for example, information about the plan's financial condition. - Information about our network providers and pharmacies.
-You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Network providers may be found at https://hap.providerlookuponlinesearch.com/search

+Here you will find additional information about the providers such as: name, address, telephone number (s), professional qualifications, specialty, medical school attended, residency completion, and board certification status. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
 Chapters 5 and 6 provide information about Part D prescription drug coverage. - Information about why something is not covered and what you can do about it.
 Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal. - Coverage decisions are based solely on the appropriateness of care and services and the existence of coverage.
 HAP Senior Plus Henry Ford Tiered Access does not reward individuals responsible for conducting utilization review for denials of services or coverage.
 Furthermore, HAP Senior Plus Henry Ford Tiered Access does not offer financial incentives to encourage inappropriate underutilization of covered services. - We continually monitor coverage decisions by Medicare and implement them according to the regulations released by the Centers for Medicare and Medicaid Services (CMS).
 Our Technology and Your Health statement can be found at the end of this section.